 In selecting the most appropriate indicators, the Working Group members determined that they needed a tool to guide their selection of the set of indicators.
 They developed a logic model that relates information or data to the science of prevention and treatment.
-The logic model framework that emerged over the two-day meeting is unique in that shows how data not only inform policy and program selection, but they can guide policy makers, planners, and other stakeholders down a path that ends in the mitigation of drug use and its damaging consequences.
-Even more importantly, Working Group were able to categorize indicators in the information framework so potential users could discern their contribution to multiple areas such as describing and monitoring the underlying drug problem and evaluating the outcomes of demand reduction policies and programs.
+The logic model framework that emerged over the two-day meeting is unique in that shows how data not only inform policy and program selection, but it can guide policy makers, planners, and other stakeholders down a path that ends in the mitigation of drug use and its damaging consequences.
+Even more importantly, the Working Group participants were able to categorize indicators in the information framework so potential users could discern their contribution to multiple areas such as describing and monitoring the un reduction policies and programs. derlying drug pro oblem and evaluati ng the outcomes ot demand